hfoley/lakehouse/04 Build Synapse Parts/readme.md

 ### Step 4 - Connect Power BI to Synapse ###
 We are now going to connect Power BI template file to the serverless SQL endpoint.

 Open pbit file.
 Paste into the parameter the serverless sql endpoint in your clipboard.
-You'll need to authenticate.
+You'll need to authenticate using Microsoft authentication and supply the account info for the LakeUserXX@hopetrainland.onmicrosoft.com account.

 When you get connected to the data it doesn't show anything.
 That's intentional.
 We built our view to look at the last 2 months of data.
 There isn't any so we'll create some.
 Open a SQL client connection to our source Azure SQL database.
 Open the query CowBiometricsSampleInsert.sql.
 This will insert new records on a whole new cow.